jpenren/thymeleaf-ui-dialect/README.md

 # Thymeleaf UI Dialect
-Thymeleaf dialect to create interface components bootstrap like, provides some attributes to create user interface (html) components.
+Thymeleaf dialect to create interface components, provides a simple way to define reusable components and some html attributes to render user interface (html) components.

 Usage
 -----